Want to look great? Then you’ll need protein on your side.

 Greek yogurt is another delicious way to supplement your protein intake.
 Most Greek yogurts are around 20 grams of protein per cup.
 Have two cups of Greek yogurt, and you have a solid forty grams of protein that takes less than a minute to eat.

-John Rowley is a health and wellness expert who helps people transform their bodies while finding their passion, purpose and drive for success.
-With his tell-it-like-it-is attitude, John inspires others and changes lives by restoring physical, mental and spiritual health to help lead a better life.
+John Rowley is a health and wellness expert who helps people transform their bodies while finding their passion, purpose, and drive for success.
+With his tell-it-like-it-is attitude, John inspires others and changes a life by restoring physical, mental, and spiritual health to help lead a better life.
 Rowley is the author of the best-selling books The Power of Positive Fitness and Climb Your Ladder of Success Without Running Out of Gas.